Everything you need to know about William Booth this Founder’s Day

-The Booths opened soup kitchen, a match factory with a safe environment and decent wages, and a bank for the poor.
+The Booths opened a soup kitchen, a match factory with a safe environment and decent wages, and a bank for the poor.
 He spent time in the worst slums of the East End, and finally distributed a plan of social welfare.
-In Darkest England and the Way Out, which Booth wrote with journalist W. T. Stead in 1890, sold 200,000 copies in its first year.
-It explored “the Social Question” of how to deal with the poor, destitute, and unemployed.
+“In Darkest England and the Way Out,” which Booth wrote with journalist W. T. Stead in 1890, sold 200,000 copies in its first year.
+It explored “the Social Question” of how to deal with the poor, destitute and unemployed.

 Booth wrote, “A population sodden with drink, steeped in vice, eaten up by every social and physical malady, these are the denizens of Darkest England amidst whom my life has been spent, and to whose rescue I would now summon all that is best in the manhood and womanhood of our land.”

-“Coupled with passionate caring, actually getting the drowning out of their difficulty has been a core value of Salvation Army social services since the beginning,” Dr. James Read, executive director of The Salvation Army Ethics Centre and senior policy analyst for the International Social Justice Commission, writes in his exploration of the organization’s aim (page 19).
+“Coupled with passionate caring, actually getting the drowning out of their difficulty has been a core value of Salvation Army social services since the beginning,” Dr. James Read, executive director of The Salvation Army Ethics Centre and senior policy analyst for the International Social Justice Commission, writes in his exploration of the organization’s aim.
 “Admittedly, the world is more complex than it was a century ago…Making a difference today is genuinely hard work.”

 Yet the organization has always had one goal.